aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 ### Protecting your front-end routes with `onEnter` hooks!

-Let's make sure users can't get to our `"/#/login"` or `"/#/signup"` routes on the front-end if they are already logged in.
+Let's make sure users can't visit our `"/#/login"` or `"/#/signup"` routes if they are already logged in on the front-end.

 Refer to the `onEnter` [reading][onEnter] for this part.